NotCleo/ECS324-VLSI-Testing-Verification/opensta-assignment/reports.md

 ## 2. Experimental Observations & Analysis

-Based on the data extracted from the OpenLane OpenSTA reports, we can definitively answer the effects of altering the SDC constraints:
+Based on the data extracted from the OpenLane OpenSTA reports,
 ### Observation A: Pre-Layout vs. Post-Layout Reality
 Across all configurations, the timing metrics shifted between the Pre-Layout (Synthesis) and Post-Layout (RC Extraction) phases.
 * **Setup Slack on Output Paths Decreased:** The slack on the `_1_ → OUTB` path dropped from `6.53ns` to `6.22ns`.
 This reflects the real-world parasitic capacitance and resistance added by the metal routing.